Jasioski/dev-config-files/README.md

 4. Copy and paste that file into your home directory.
   - If you're in the same directory as the downloaded .bash_logout file you can open a terminal and `cp .bash_logout ~/.bash_logout`.
     - Keep in mind this will completely overwrite your current bash_logout so make sure you save important configurations you added earlier.

+## Notes
+### Config Files
+VimRC
+  - The .vimrc script makes use of ctags and in the .vimrc file on line 75, it looks at projects in the ~/Documents/git directory.
+    - Change this path to whatever directory you have as the root directory of your projects.